-Magdalena Wojcieszak (Ph.D., Communication, University of Pennsylvania, and MA, Sociology, University of Warsaw) is an Assistant Professor of Political Communication and the Academic Director of the Masters in Political Communication Program at IE School of Communication, IE University.
+Magdalena Wojcieszak (Ph.D., Communication, University of Pennsylvania, and MA, Sociology, University of Warsaw) is an Associate Professor of Political Communication at Amsterdam School of Communication Research, University of Amsterdam.
+Prior to joining ASCoR, she worked at the IE School of Communication, IE University in Spain.

-She has received grants from the Spanish Ministry of Science, the Spanish Sociological Research Center, and Junta de Castilla y León, Spain and awards from the American Association of Public Opinion Research, Journal of Technology, Knowledge & Society and the Polish Ministry of Education.
-She currently serves on the editorial boards of the Journal of Communication, the International Journal of Public Opinion Research, and EastBound electronic journal.
+Wojcieszak has received grants from the Spanish Ministry of Science, the Spanish Sociological Research Center, and Junta de Castilla y León, Spain and awards from the American Association of Public Opinion Research, Journal of Technology, Knowledge & Society and the Polish Ministry of Education..

 Applying her research to real world conflicts, she has been working with the Center for Global Communication Studies (CGCS) at the Annenberg School for Communication, University of Pennsylvania, assessing public opinion about the conflict in Darfur and examining how Iranian citizens and journalists inside and outside Iran engage with and use various media outlets and online, mobile and offline communication tools.